Can You Wear Glasses in a Passport Photo? Prescription or Not

 2 min read

 The short answer is “not”.
 According to the passport service guide of the U.S. Department of State, you have to take your glasses off for a photo of a US passport.
+It doesn’t matter, whether you are visiting the nearest passport photo place or getting a photo for your document on the web.
 And as passport photo experts, we know it’s for a good reason – fewer passport application delays and rejections.

 The downside of having glasses on is a big percentage of rejected passport applications.
 The objective reasons were the face of the applicant wasn’t recognizable or fully visible in a passport photo with glasses.
 Or the camera flash will make the snapshot partially blurred.
 For example, eyes.

 So, yes, you have to take your nice pair of glasses off to get a passport picture done.
 But not to worry, it won’t take you long.
 By the way, it’ll be no discomfort at all if you take your pic with a passport photo tool at home in seconds.
-You can easily find one on the web.
+You can easily find one on the web or use PhotoBooth Online.

 There are no restricting rules for wearing lenses.
 That said, you must not breach any other recommendations of the US passport photo rules.

 For example, the lenses must not reflect the camera light and cause white spots in passport photos.
 This is definitely a thing and you need to look out for that.
 Make sure your passport photo service has no-limit attempts, is AI-backed and supervised by visual experts for your peace of mind.
-This way, you can get a quality passport photo.
+This way, you can get quality passport photos with glasses.

 Sorted!?
 Not just yet.
 What about urgent circumstances?

 Can you wear glasses in a passport photo with an exception?